 How do I claim my money back?

-Consumers are generally treated as unsecured creditors – which means you'll only be paid once other creditors such as shareholders and employees have been repaid.
+Consumers are generally treated as unsecured creditors – which means you'll only be paid once employees and secured creditors have been repaid.
 In order to get your money back you'll need to register with the external administrator as a creditor.
 You can do this by completing a "proof of debt" form, which can be obtained from the voluntary administrator.
 This is usually done to notify the voluntary administrator of your claim and enable you to vote at creditor meetings.
 The insolvency process will determine whether you either receive the goods you've paid for, a full or partial refund or potentially nothing.

 Go to the ASIC website for general information about insolvency.